Student Development Courses

 - and Online

-Students must register through their academic advisor at the Center for Military Veterans Education on the Virginia Beach Campus or through their veterans benefit advisor or office manager at their preferred campus.
+Virginia Beach students must register through their academic advisor at the Center for Military Veterans Education on the Virginia Beach Campus or through their veterans benefit advisor or office manager at their preferred campus.